Cancer Screenings & Prevention

 • For lung screenings at Jonesboro, Wynne, Pocahontas and Walnut Ridge, you can contact our lung navigator at 870.207.8250 to schedule a screening.

-• Prostate cancer screening – Blood test that checks your prostate-specific antigen (PSA) level
+• Prostate cancer screening (PSA testing) – Blood test that checks your prostate-specific antigen (PSA) level and is available in Jonesboro and other locations

 • Skin cancer screenings – Variety of options, including a visual check for moles and other spots of a certain size, shape, color or texture